L-Strobel/omod/README.md

 # OMOD (OpenStreetMap Mobility Demand Generator)

-OMOD is a tool that creates synthetic mobility demand based on Open-Street-Maps data for a user-defined location.
+OMOD is a tool that creates synthetic mobility demand based on OpenStreetMap data for a user-defined location.
 The generated demand is in the form of daily activity diaries in the following format: